alqithami/AgentTwin/README.md

-# Multi-Agent Digital Twin for Apple M4 Max
+# Multi-Agent Digital Twin

-This guide provides specific instructions for setting up and running the Multi-Agent Digital Twin on Apple M4 Max systems.
+This guide provides instructions for setting up and running the Multi-Agent Digital Twin.

-## 🍎 Apple M4 Max Optimizations

-This implementation is specifically optimized for Apple M4 Max with the following enhancements:

-### Performance Optimizations
-- **Metal Performance Shaders (MPS)**: PyTorch with native Apple Silicon GPU acceleration
-- **Accelerate Framework**: NumPy and SciPy with Apple's optimized BLAS/LAPACK
-- **Native ARM64**: All packages compiled for Apple Silicon architecture
-- **Optimized Threading**: Thread counts tuned for M4 Max performance cores

-### Key Benefits
-- **3-5x faster training** compared to CPU-only implementations
-- **Native Apple Silicon support** for all dependencies
-- **Optimized memory usage** for M4 Max unified memory architecture
-- **Real-time performance** for safety shield QP optimization

 ## 🚀 Quick Start